Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed `LandTargeting=1` not preventing from targeting TerrainTypes (trees etc.) on land.
 - Fixed `NavalTargeting=6` not preventing from targeting empty water cells or TerrainTypes (trees etc.) on water.
 - Fixed `NavalTargeting=7` and/or `LandTargeting=2` resulting in still targeting TerrainTypes (trees etc.) on land with `Primary` weapon.
+- Fixed an issue that causes objects in layers outside ground layer to not be sorted correctly (caused issues with animation and jumpjet layering for an instance)
 - Weapons with projectiles with `Level=true` now consider targets behind obstacles that cause the projectile to detonate (tiles belonging to non-water tilesets) as out of range and will attempt to reposition before firing.
 - Fixed infantry without `C4=true` being killed in water if paradropped, chronoshifted etc. even if they can normally enter water.
 - `AnimList` can now be made to create animations on Warheads dealing zero damage by setting `AnimList.ShowOnZeroDamage` to true.